 Hitting the Call Frequency Sweet Spot

 Using call center data analytics can help you figure out the call frequency sweet spot.
-This means finding the best possible resolution for problems, in as few calls as possible.
+This means finding the best possible resolution for problems, in real-time with a limited number of calls.

 Ask the following questions: why are they calling back?
 Was there something that wasn’t resolved?
 Was it because there wasn’t anyone there that day who could solve the problem?